Exposure Control Plans

-There are many common elements for a successful ECP.
-Legislation does require certain elements to be including in your plan.
-Your company's exposure control plan must be custom tailored to your specific workplace hazards, operations, industry and organizational standards and industrial hygiene.
+There are many common elements of a successful ECP.
+Legislation does require certain elements to be included in your plan.
+Your company's exposure control plan must be customized to your specific workplace hazards, operations, industry and organizational standards and industrial hygiene.

 Developing an Exposure Control Plan with CHAMP

 Occupational Hazard Identification & Recommended Exposure Controls

-CHAMP tracks the chemicals your workers are exposed to and requests information on jobsite engineering controls, the quantity and frequency of chemical used and product use.
+CHAMP tracks the chemicals your workers are exposed to and requests information on jobsite engineering controls, the quantity and frequency of chemicals used and product use.
 This information calculates a hazard assessment.
 CHAMP identifies the health hazards of the products your workers are exposed to and recommends controls on how workers can reduce exposure.
 CHAMP does a risk assessment by work task.
 You can add in industrial hygiene monitoring, job safety analysis, and safe operating procedures.
 It all combines to produce an Exposure Control Plan and Chemical Management Program that shows the regulator you take safety seriously and have thoroughly thought through how you will implement this at the jobsite.

 CHAMP Makes You Ready for An Occupational Safety Inspector

 Regulators want to see more than just a document.
 They will evaluate you not only on the contents of the documents but how well you have implemented the ECP with your workers.
-They will enter your worksite and ask your most junior employee – Do they know the chemicals they work with?
-Their hazards?
-How to work safely with it?
-Your employee can answer these questions by utilizing the tools produced by CHAMP, such as our SmartChart poster and explain exactly what products they work with, their hazards and how they are protecting themselves.
+They will enter your worksite and ask your most junior employee if they know the chemicals they work with, their hazards, and how to work safely with it.
+Your employee can answer these questions by utilizing the tools produced by CHAMP, such as our SmartChart poster.

 Elevate the level of hazard communication standards for your employees.